 Teaching Jobs in Ukraine

 Paid English teaching jobs can be found in language schools across Ukraine.
-The majority of jobs are located in the capital of Kiev, with a number of others located in Odessa.
+The majority of jobs are located in the capital of Kyiv, with a number of others located in Odessa.
 Private language institutes usually have students of all ages and require teachers to hold a recognized TEFL certificate.

 Licensed teachers can find teaching jobs in Ukraine’s international schools.
 In order to obtain one of these positions, teachers will usually need at least 2 years of experience after receiving their teaching license.

-For teachers interested in volunteering in abroad, there are often many chances to volunteer in Ukraine while teaching English.
+For teachers interested in volunteering abroad, there are often many chances to volunteer in Ukraine while teaching English.
 Opportunities can be found in both urban and rural areas, as the demand for English language education is growing nationwide.

 Salary and benefits when teaching in Ukraine

-Educators who obtain paid teaching jobs in Ukraine usually able to make a comfortable living when considering Ukraine’s low cost of living.
+Educators who obtain paid teaching jobs in Ukraine are usually able to make a comfortable living when considering Ukraine’s low cost of living.
 Teacher salaries may range from approximately USD $1500-3000, and many schools will provide or subsidize accommodation.
 Other benefits may include airfare and a small relocation allowance.

 Teaching in Ukraine – hiring

 The school year in Ukraine begins in September, with most international schools doing the bulk of their hiring in the spring.
 ESL schools, however, will usually hire year-round for ongoing start dates.
-To apply for teaching jobs in Ukraine, please register with Teach Away.

 What’s Needed to Teach in Ukraine